-In any contest there are winners and losers.
-Whether its sports or war, the winners usually have a plan of what they want to achieve, and how to achieve it.
-In business, this is referred to as the Strategic Plan, which we provide in three critical stages.
+In any contest, there are winners and losers.
+Whether it’s sports or war, the winners usually have a plan of what they want to achieve, and how to achieve it.
+In business, this is referred to as the Strategic Plan, which we provide at three critical stages.

-2. Strategic Direction: Planners carefully come to conclusions about what the organization must do as a result of the major issues and opportunities facing the organization.
-These conclusions include overall accomplishments (strategic goals) the organization should achieve, and the methods (or strategies) to achieve the accomplishments.
-Specific Goals are defined to be specific, measurable, realistic, timely, and extending to the capabilities of those working to achieve the goals, and the incentive rewards for achieving said Goals for those working to achieve the goals.
+- Strategic Direction: Planners carefully come to conclusions about what the organization must do as a result of the major issues and opportunities facing the organization.
+These conclusions include overall accomplishments (strategic goals) the organization should achieve and the methods (or strategies) to achieve the accomplishments.
+Specific Goals are defined to be specific, measurable, realistic, timely, and extending the capabilities of those working to achieve the goals and the incentive rewards for achieving said Goals for those working to achieve the goals.

 During the strategic planning process planners identify or update the strategic “philosophy”.
 This includes identifying or updating the organization’s mission, vision and/or values statements.

 Mission statements are descriptions of the purpose of the organization; they can be brief or quite comprehensive and include a specific purpose statement.
 The vision and value statements may be stand-alone, or a part of the overall Mission Statement; which is usually included in the organization’s initial company registration.

 Vision statements are usually a compelling description of how the organization will or should operate at some point in the future, and of how customers or clients are benefiting from the organization’s products and services.